Jamaica Bay

 Jamaica Bay (also known as Grassy Bay) is an estuary on the southern portion of the western tip of Long Island, in the U.S. state of New York.
 The estuary is partially man-made, and partially natural.
 The bay connects with Lower New York Bay to the west, through Rockaway Inlet, and is the westernmost of the coastal lagoons on the south shore of Long Island.
 Politically, it is primarily divided between the boroughs of Brooklyn and Queens in New York City, with a small part touching Nassau County.

 The bay contains numerous marshy islands.
-It was known as Grassy Bay as late as the 1940s.
+It was known as Grassy Bay as late as the 1940s due the abundance of eelgrass in the bay, that was wiped out by an epidemic of parasitic labyrinthula zosterae that took out 90% of the eelgrass in the North Atlantic.
 Jamaica Bay is located adjacent to the confluence of the New York Bight and New York Bay, and is at the turning point of the primarily east-west oriented coastline of southern New England and Long Island and the north-south oriented coastline of the mid-Atlantic coast.

 Etymology

-The name derives from the nearby town of Jamaica, which in turn derives from Yameco, a corruption of a word for "beaver" in the Lenape language spoken by the Native Americans who lived in the area at the time of first European contact.
-The liquid "y" sound of English is spelled with a "j" in Dutch, the language of the first people to write about the area; the English retained this Dutch spelling, but, after repeated reading and speaking of "Jamaica", slowly replaced the liquid sound with the hard "j" of the English pronunciation of the name today.
-(The name of the Caribbean island country Jamaica is unrelated, coming from the Taíno term Xaymaca, meaning "land of wood and water" or "land of springs"; the "x" spelling became a hard "j".)
+The name derives from the nearby town (now neighborhood) of Jamaica.